Digital marketing has seen quite a few innovations in the last few years.

 At the same time, the top 25% of sites have conversion rates of about 5.31%, and the top 10% are at around 11.45%.
 (These stats are from WordStream.)

-But a white paper released by Digital Marketing Depot found that “live chat can increase online leads by an average of 40 percent.”
+A chat study released by ApexChat revealed that “live chat can increase online leads by an average of 40 percent.”
 And that’s just an average.

 I wouldn’t be surprised if you actually increase your conversion rate by more than 45%.